spc16670/migotka/README.md

 - Edit boxplot of plot_patient_donning_all_s_1_5_10_14 with log reg and wilcoxon to add OT donning onto the same plot.
 Use colour coding and add legend to differentiate between OT and patient
-- Plot bar graph of average (error bars = +/- 1 standard deviation)
-    of FES times across all patients for first five sessions.
+- Plot FES times across all patients for first 5 sessions as boxplot, i.e. first box = all trials from first session from all patients for whom the data is available
-- When plotting the above print number of data points which were used and from how many patients for each bar.
+- When plotting the above print (not on plot) the number of data points which were used and from how many patients for each box.
-- Also plot FES times across all patients for first 5 sessions as boxplot